Attracting thousands of users from over 200 countries each year - 2017 Website Update (May 2017)

 "Written in an engaging and accessible manner, this book does a marvelous job of balancing its coverage on principles, techniques, and software tools for spatial analysis. ...
 It is truly a tour de force of geospatial analysis and is likely to become a classic ...I would highly recommend this book to anyone who is interested in learning about the latest developments in geospatial analysis and modeling."
 Prof D Z Sui, Review in: Annals, Association of American Geographers, April 2009

-This free website and service is funded with the assistance of sales of the downloadable special PDF (printable and non-printable) versions of the Handbook.
+This free website and service is funded with the assistance of sales of the downloadable special PDF (printable and non-printable) versions of the Handbook, displayed using the free Javelin family of special PDF readers (for iOS, Android, Windows and OSX).
 Hard copies of the handbook are not available but may be printed from the appropriate downloadable special PDF.
 These versions may be orderedhere

 The ESRC Big Data Project on Consumer Data - click the CDRC logo for more details on this project and the Universities involved